SicroAtGit/RegEx-Engine/README.md

 Flag: `i`

-The implementation uses [Unicode's Simple Case Folding](https://unicode.org/reports/tr18/#Simple_Loose_Matches) variant, but in reverse: Instead of mapping all character variations to a single character (folding), a single character is mapped to all character variations (unfolding).
+The implementation uses [Unicode's Simple Case Folding] variant, but in reverse: instead of mapping all character variations to a single character (folding), a single character is mapped to all character variations (unfolding).
 This is necessary because the DFA must know all valid characters.

 ## ASCII Mode

 Flag: `a`

-When activated, the predefined character classes will only match the corresponding ASCII characters.
-For example, `(?a)\w` will then match only `[a-zA-Z0-9_]`.
-The character encoding remains UCS-2 in this mode, i.e. `(?a)\W` matches all UCS-2 characters, but not `[a-zA-Z0-9_]`.
+When active, the predefined character classes will only match the corresponding ASCII characters.
+For example, `(?a)\w` will match only `[a-zA-Z0-9_]`.
+The character encoding remains UCS-2 in this mode, i.e. `(?a)\W` matches all UCS-2 characters except `[a-zA-Z0-9_]`.

-This RegEx mode is also useful in combination with `#RegExMode_NoCase` when you want to lex keywords in a code, case-insensitive, but no case-folding should be applied:
+This RegEx mode is also useful in combination with `#RegExMode_NoCase` when you want to lex for keywords within source code, case-insensitively, but no case-folding should be applied:

 - `(?i)set` corresponds to `[Ss\u017F][Ee][Tt]`
 - `(?ia)set` corresponds to `[Ss][Ee][Tt]`